James Vincent Casey: Priesthood

 Casey was ordained to the priesthood for the Archdiocese of Dubuque in Rome by Bishop Ralph Leo Hayes on December 8, 1939.
 After his ordination, the archdiocese assigned Casey in 1940 as curate at St. John Parish in Independence, Iowa.
 During this period he also taught at the Catholic high school in Independence and coached boys' and girls' basketball.

-During World War II, Casey in 1944 enlisted as a chaplain in the United States Navy Chaplain Corps.
+In 1944, Casey enlisted as a chaplain in the United States Navy Chaplain Corps during World War II.
 He was embedded with US Marine Corps units in the South Pacific Theater, reaching the rank of lieutenant.
 After his discharge from the Navy in 1946, Casey moved to Washington D.C. to study canon law at the Catholic University of America.
-He earned a doctorate in canon law in 1949 with a thesis entitled: "A Study of Canon 2222, Paragraph One".
+He earned a doctorate in canon law in 1949 with a thesis entitled "A Study of Canon 2222, Paragraph One".
 That same year Archbishop Henry Rohlman appointed Casey as his private secretary.

-The Vatican raised Casey to the rank of papal chamberlain in 1952 and that of a domestic prelate in 1954.
+The Vatican raised Casey to the rank of papal chamberlain in 1952 and domestic prelate in 1954.
 He also served as moderator of the Catholic Lawyers Guild (1954–1957), director of the archdiocesan Family Life Bureau (1955–1957), and president of the Canon Law Society of America in Washington (1956–1957).